segunak/SegunAkinyemi.com/docs/_posts/2023-02-20-antman-quantamania-kang-the-conqueror.md

 * Being nearly bested in hand-to-hand combat by the affable Ant-Man.
 * Getting overpowered by — admittedly technologically advanced — ants.

-If Ant-Man and some friends gave Kang problems, can you imagine what the full Avengers roster would've done?
-They would've had him looking like [Mojo Jojo](https://www.google.com/search?q=Mojo+Jojo){:target="_blank"}.
-Getting packed up with all manner of immediate speed.
+If Ant-Man and some friends gave Kang problems, can you imagine what the full Avengers roster would do?
+They'd have him looking like [Mojo Jojo](https://www.google.com/search?q=Mojo+Jojo){:target="_blank"}, getting packed up with all manner of immediate speed.

 <p align="center">
   <img class="gifformat" src="/assets/images/mojojojo.gif"/>